conaitus/UpCheck/README.md

 ## How to Download
 #### Download on server computer
-First, you need a web server on your server computer, If you don't have one you can use the server.py file by cloning this repo using `git clone https://github.com/ConanProZs/UpCheck.git`, And you need python installed on your server computer for the server.py, And it needs Linux or windows to run.
+* First, you need a web server on your server computer, If you don't have one you can use the server.py file by cloning this repo using `git clone https://github.com/ConanProZs/UpCheck.git`,
+* Second, you need python installed on your server computer for the server.py, And it needs Linux or windows to run.
 *(You can try run it on Mac but it's not tested on it.)*

 #### Download on moderater computer